Lamden/lamden_link_docs/swapLamdenNative2other.md

 ### Overview

 Transferring native Lamden tokens (ex.
-TAU) from Lamden to either Ethereum (ERC20) or Binance Smart Chain (BEP20) is a four step process.
-Before starting, you will require:
+TAU) from Lamden ➡️ either Ethereum (ERC20) or Binance Smart Chain (BEP20) is a 4️⃣ step process.
+Before starting, you'll require:
 * Lamden Wallet, installed and logged in
 * MetaMask Wallet, installed and logged in
 * A small amount of Lamden TAU to cover fees - approximately 5 TAU